-- National campaign of approximately 30 leftist organizations that support the “100 Hour” legislative agenda outlined by the Democrat-controlled 110th Congress
+- National campaign of approximately 30 leftist organizations that supported the “100 Hour” legislative agenda outlined by the Democrat-controlled 110th Congress

-- Led by Campaign for America’s Future, USAction, and Americans United For Change
+- Led by the Campaign for America’s Future, USAction, and Americans United For Change

-Formed in December 2006, Change America Now (CAN) describes itself as “an independent political organization created to educate citizens on the failed policies of the Republican Congress and to contrast that record of failure with the promise offered by a Democratic agenda.”
+Active from December 2006 until 2012, Change America Now (CAN) described itself as “an independent political organization created to educate citizens on the failed policies of the Republican Congress, and to contrast that record of failure with the promise offered by a Democratic agenda.”

-A coalition of some 30 partner organizations, CAN was established specifically to support the “100 Hour” legislative agenda outlined by the Democrat-controlled 110th Congress which first convened in January 2007.
-That agenda seeks to “increase the minimum wage, lift the prohibition on Medicare negotiating with pharmaceutical companies for lower prescription drug prices …, cut the interest rate on student loans in half to make college more affordable, and end tax breaks for big oil companies and invest new resources into alternative sources of energy.”
-CAN aims to unite “progressive voices from across America to champion these issues and pass them into law as a down payment on advancing a broader agenda for American families.”
-Prior to the first congressional session of 2007, CAN pressured the Representatives of more than 80 congressional districts, primarily moderate Republicans who had narrowly won re-election, to vote in favor of the “100 Hour” agenda.
+As a coalition of some 30 partner organizations, CAN's principal founding purpose was to support the so-called “100 Hours” legislative agenda outlined by the Democrat-controlled 110th Congress which first convened in January 2007.
+That agenda—whose name derived from the Democrats' pledge to pursue a particular set of priorities within its first 100 business hours—sought specifically to “increase the minimum wage, lift the prohibition on Medicare negotiating with pharmaceutical companies for lower prescription drug prices …, cut the interest rate on student loans in half to make college more affordable, and end tax breaks for big oil companies and invest new resources into alternative sources of energy.”
+CAN aimed to unite “progressive voices from across America” to “champion these issues and pass them into law as a down payment on advancing a broader agenda for American families.”